 A Court Appointed Special Advocate (a CASA) is a trained community volunteer appointed by a judge to speak up for the best interests of an abused or neglected child involved in a juvenile court proceeding.

 Why have CASA programs?

 Court Appointed Special Advocate (CASA) programs provide an innovative approach to a very urgent crisis.
-CASA programs screen, train and support volunteers to provide individualized advocacy for these innocent child welfare victims.
-The CASA volunteer provides an independent evaluation and information about the child appointed to them for the judge assigned to their court case.
+CASA programs screen, train, and support volunteers to provide individualized advocacy for innocent children who are victims of neglect and abuse.
+Each CASA volunteer provides an independent evaluation and information about the child appointed to them for the judge assigned to their court case.
 The judge ultimately decides the outcome for each child's case but the CASA provides invaluable information on behalf of the child.

 What does a CASA do?